 Okay, the possibilities here are endless.
 I love keeping these vegetarian as they are a great option for non-meat eater, but crab, sausage (chicken, pork, doesn’t matter!), spinach, and bacon would all make excellent additions.

 I have this idea for french onion stuffed portobello mushrooms that is happening as soon as I get my act together.
 How delicious, right?!

-If you make these Stuffed Portobello Mushrooms, please let me know by leaving a review below!
+If you make my Stuffed Portobello Mushrooms recipe, please let me know by leaving a review and rating below!

 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
 DON’T FORGET to tag us on social channels when you make a recipe at #wellseasonedstudio !!
 We LOVE seeing what you’re up to in the kitchen!